-10-150-102 Cisco Networking
+10-150-102 Cisco Networking • 4 credits

 The learner will explore physical components of communication networks in great detail, including use, maintenance, and connectivity.
 Learners will configure TCP/IP protocols on Cisco routers and switches, as well as various testing equipment.
 Learners will apply advanced troubleshooting concepts on communication networks.
 Learners will configure routing and bridging protocols along with advanced IP configurations in order to further understand communication systems, procedures, and use policies.
 Learners will implement basic network security and network design with VLANs and ACLs.
 The learner will be introduced to all of the objectives of the Cisco CCNA industry certification exam.
-Prerequisites: Windows Networking (10-150-117) Comp TIA A+ Essentials (10-154-101)
+Prerequisite: Introduction to Networks (10-150-129)